Matthew 25:35-36

 “‘…for I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.'”

 Food for Seniors has two warehouses where volunteers can help make boxes, pack boxes and prepare them for distribution to our seniors.
-One in New Orleans East and one on the West bank.
-This box provides nutritional foods to those 60 and older that meet Federal Income guidelines.
+One in New Orleans East and one on the West Bank.
+This box provides nutritional foods to those 60 and older who meet Federal Income guidelines.
 These are well-ventilated working warehouses that are not air-conditioned.
 Volunteers will be standing for long periods and require good mobility.

-When: Third Saturday of every month from 9am -12pm.
+When: Third Saturday of every month from 9 am -12 pm.

-Please contact Cindy Self for group or corporate volunteer events at [email protected]
+Please contact Cindy Self for group or corporate volunteer events at [email protected].

 For information not available on this page please contact Cindy Self [email protected] or 504-310-6962

 Catholic Charities Archdiocese of New Orleans (CCANO) has been an open door, a warm welcome, dry ground, a defending voice, and a hand up for generations of Louisiana residents.
 Our shared stories and strong roots help a diverse community stand tall together.
 Meeting the needs of the whole person is our continued commitment.
 Here’s what sets CCANO apart: